Pilgrimage | Lake & Backwater | Nature & Scenic

-At a distance of 63 km from Kochi, 48 km from Alleppey, 155 km from Trivandrum, 142 km from Munnar and 240 km from Coimbatore, Kottayam is a city located in central Kerala and is also the administrative capital of Kottayam district.
+Kottayam is a city located in central Kerala and is also the administrative capital of Kottayam district.
 It is one of the well known places to visit as part of Kerala Tour Packages.
-The city is an important trading center of spices and commercial crops, especially rubber.
+About 63 km from Kochi and 155 km from Trivandrum, the city is an important trading center of spices and commercial crops, especially rubber.

 Historical & Heritage | Pilgrimage

-The pilgrimage season begins in the month of November and ends in January (the temple remains closed during rest of the year except for the first five days of each Malayalam month).
-The devotees following Ayyappa Vratam (Ayyappa Maala - a 41 days Vratam .....
+Sabarimala temple is dedicated to Lord Ayyappan and is believed that Lord Parasurama installed the idol of Ayyappa here.
+The pilgrimage season begins in the month of November and ends in January (the temple remains closed during the rest of the year except for the first five days of each Malayalam month).
+The devotees following Ayyappa Vratam (Ayyappa Maala - a 41 days Vratam with strict restrictions) carry Irumudi Kettu containing traditional offerings to the Lord.
+Mandalapooja (Nov17th) and Makaravilakku (Jan 14th) are the important events of the temple.
+Makara Jyothi .....

 Nature & Scenic | Pilgrimage